 The Guide is helpful to professionals working with vulnerable target groups such as refugees, immigrants and unemployed people but also to anyone that would like to acquire healthy eating habits by being open-minded to traditional food experience.

-Visit healthnic.eu to download the Guide and be informed about the project
+Visit healthnic.eu to download the Guide and the Toolkit and be informed about the project